Seven Ideas for a Kitchen Island

 That’s easy.

-Kitchen islands are an incredible workplace.
-They typically have a large space that can be used for kitchen prep, serving, and eating.
-A kitchen island also serves as a nice “barrier” to the kitchen … in a good way.
-They can create space between the cook and those who are eating.
+Kitchen islands are incredible workplaces.
+They typically have large spaces that can be used for kitchen prep, serving, and eating.
+A kitchen island also serves as a nice “barrier” to the kitchen—in a good way.
+It can create space between the cook and those who are eating.

 Ideas for a Kitchen Island

-If you are planning a kitchen remodel, want to add an island to your kitchen, or perhaps want to replace the island that you have, these ideas should be useful.
-I would love it if you left your thoughts in the comments too.
+If you are planning a kitchen remodel, want to add an island, or perhaps replace the island you have, these ideas should be useful.
+I would love it if you left your thoughts in the comments, too.

 I did want to mention two essentials for any kitchen island.
-Once is a trash receptacle that is accessible on the backside.
-I love opening up the trash cabinet and being able to scrape my vegetable skins straight into the trash.
+One is a trash receptacle that is accessible on the backside.
+I love opening the trash cabinet and scraping my vegetable skins straight into the trash.

 I also highly suggest you add electricity to your island.
-This is so important for small appliances, a lamp (which I love on our island!), and even a glue gun if you tend to use your island for crafts (which I do!).
-We have two power strips located on each side, just under the butcher block top.
+This is so important for small appliances, a lamp (which I love on our island!), and even a glue gun if you use your island for crafts (which I do!).
+Two power strips are on each side, just under the top.
 The electricity runs through one of the legs of the island and under the floor.

 A White Kitchen Island

-When I started thinking about the kitchen in our 100 year old home, I knew two things.
-The first was that it was going to be white and timeless.
-The second was that I was going to have a white island.
+When I started thinking about the kitchen in our 100-year-old home, I knew two things: It would be timeless, and second, I would have a white island.

-I love to cook and I love to host dinner parties, so I knew the island would be very important for both cooking and entertaining.
+I love to cook and host dinner parties, so I knew the island would be significant for cooking and entertaining.

 It’s funny that almost every time I post a photo of our kitchen, I get a question about our white kitchen island.